 The following case report discusses the challenges we encountered in the care of a 41-year-old parturient requesting labor analgesia, who had both the Dwyer and Harrington procedures performed at the ages of 11 and 14 for treatment of severe scoliosis.
 HIPAA authorization was obtained.

-A 41-year-old nulliparous woman (height 155 cm, weight 75 Kgs, BMI 32 at time of delivery) was referred to the Obstetric Anesthesia division for a consultation prior to her delivery given her history of thoraco-lumbar scoliosis surgical repair.
-Review of the patient's medical records revealed scoliosis treated surgically during childhood with a Dwyer Instrumentation in 1991 for lumbar scoliosis and Harrington rod placement in 1994 for the thoracic scoliosis.
+A 40-year-old nulliparous woman (height 155 cm, weight 75 Kgs, BMI 32 at time of delivery) was referred to the Obstetric Anesthesia division for a consultation prior to her delivery given her history of thoraco-lumbar scoliosis surgical repair.
+Review of the patient's medical records revealed scoliosis treated surgically during childhood with a Dwyer Instrumentation in 1991 for lumbar scoliosis and Harrington rod placement in scoliosis (Figure 1).
 During this initial anesthesia assessment, neuraxial analgesia/anesthesia options for labor and delivery were discussed with the patient, who declined neuraxial analgesia at first.
 This concept, of avoiding pain control, is not uncommon in women of childbearing age having suffered from physical limitation .
 After further discussion with the patient it was ascertained that she had been instructed by the surgeons who operated on her, to never receive any kind of neuraxial technique due to her thoracic and lumbar instrumentations.
 All these factors considered, we were anticipating challenges to provide adequate care during labor.

 Following a lengthy discussion and thorough pre-delivery first consultation, the patient agreed to a neurosurgery consultation, which concluded it was safe to proceed with neuraxial.
 The risks and benefits of neuraxial analgesia, with her prior history of surgery for scoliosis repair, were discussed at length with the patient at multiple occasions, and after being initially hesitant, the patient ended up agreeing to us attempting epidural placement for her labor.
 Both the consultation with Dr Ghatan, as well as the trust she had developed with our team, were major factors in agreeing to neuraxial attempt.

 Another ultrasound image was used for confirmation of the optimal entry point and the previously located entry point was confirmed for the procedure.